sampayo/tutorial-markdown/tutorial-markdown.md

 ## Automatic links

-Are you feeling lazy or like to be super fast ?
+Are you feeling lazy or like super productive ?
 Then use `angle brackets < >` to generate automatic links !
-Your link will be used and turned into a clickable text.
+Link will equal text of link.

 Markdown